riefer02/mezmo-logs-mcp/README.md

 ## Features

-- **get_latest_logs**: Retrieve the latest logs from Mezmo directly via the Export API v2.
+- **get_logs**: Retrieve logs from Mezmo directly via the Export API v2.
-- Supports filtering by application and search query.
+- Supports filtering by application, host, log level, query, time range, and pagination.
 - Returns logs directly in the response (no email required).

 ## Setup